jrigert/dean-burger/README.md

 - [Lefthook](https://github.com/evilmartians/lefthook) for git hooks

 ## TODO
-Things I would have liked to get to if I had more time:

 - [ ] Theme toggle (dark/light) in Storybook
 - [ ] More unit testing